-At least eight people died and several others were injured at The Rehabilitation Center at Hollywood Hills after Hurricane Irma swept through and a tree fell onto a transformer that powered the air conditioning system.
+At least eight elderly people died and several others suffered a serious injury at The Rehabilitation Center at Hollywood Hills after Hurricane Irma swept through and a tree fell onto a transformer that powered the center's air conditioning system.

-A total of 145 patients were evacuated, including 141 who lived at The Rehabilitation Center and four who were staying at the adjoining Community Hospital Behavioral Health Services, a psychiatric facility.
+A total of 145 nursing home patients were evacuated, including 141 who lived at The Rehabilitation Center and four who were staying at the adjoining Community Hospital Behavioral Health Services, a psychiatric facility.

 All of the evacuees were transferred to local hospitals.

-Hollywood Police Chief Tomas Sanchez said the nursing home may have been flying under the radar with the city.
-The Rehabilitation Center at Hollywood Hills is licensed by the state, but it has never received a visit from a city task force assigned to monitor nursing homes.
+Hollywood Police Chief Tomas Sanchez said the nursing facility may have been flying under the radar with the city.
+The Rehabilitation Center at Hollywood Hills was licensed by the state, but it had never received a visit from a city task force assigned to monitor nursing homes.

-Based on the reports, the deaths and injuries at this nursing home may be the result of negligence, or potentially even gross negligence, if there was a willful, wanton disregard for the safety of the residents.
-If so, all those responsible could potentially face punitive damages, in addition to criminal penalties and punishment, and civil claims for wrongful death and negligence.
+Based on the reports, injury or death at this nursing home may have been the result of negligent care, or potentially even gross negligence, if there was willful, wanton disregard for the safety of the nursing home residents.
+If so, all those responsible could potentially face punitive damages, in addition to criminal penalties and punishment and civil claims for wrongful death and nursing home negligence.

-The purpose of a lawsuit is not just to recover damages but also to punish or deter companies who fail to properly care for our nation's elderly.
-For help with a case involving nursing home neglect, please feel free to contact The Law Offices of Sean M. Cleary today.
+The purpose of a malpractice lawsuit is not just to recover economic damages but also to punish or deter companies who fail to properly care for our nation's elderly people.
+For help with an injury case involving nursing home neglect, please feel free to contact The Law Offices of Sean M. Cleary today.

 About The Rehabilitation Center at Hollywood Hills